 Again, there are schools and community colleges that offer courses and certifications in web design that can get an interested person off to a great start.
 If attending a brick-and-mortar institution is impossible, inconvenient, or simply too expensive, would-be web designers can learn may coding (and related) skills through immersive coding bootcamps.

-As with any profession, the rewards of web design are dependent upon the efforts exerted by its practitioners.
+Overall, the web designer job outlook is extremely positive, but as with any profession, the rewards of web design are dependent upon the efforts exerted by its practitioners.